echoloyuk/lite-piano/README.md

 ### Use source

-Download the source code, put `/dist/index.js` where you need it, and load the contents of `/dist/index.js` directly onto the page.
+Download the source code, put `/dist/index.js` where you need it, and load the contents of `/dist/index.js` directly into the page.

 ### Use for localhost